-I drink gassy water and cranberry juice in a wine glass, and at one point I put it down onto one of the decorative, silk leaves and it teetered a bit.
-It reminded me of all the times I have spilled full glasses of wine onto dinner tables in the past.
-I’d be gesturing in some grandiloquent way about art or design or a shared acquaintance and the waving hand would hit the rim (speaking of design, wine glasses are disasters waiting to happen – all that heavy liquid balanced on a fragile bine of crystal…).
-There would be a moment where it could be saved, but if you are clumsy and tipsy like I was, it almost always went over and suddenly there were people rising from the table and the hostess was dabbing the risotto with a damask napkin and plucking shards of glass from the cornucopia…
+I drink gassy water and cranberry juice in a wine glass.
+And at one point I put it down onto one of the decorative, silk leaves and it teetered a bit.
+It reminded me of all the times I have spilled full glasses of wine onto dinner tables.
+I’d be gesturing in some grandiloquent way about art or design or a shared acquaintance and the waving hand would hit the rim.
+(Speaking of design, wine glasses are disasters waiting to happen – all that heavy liquid balanced on a fragile bine of crystal.)
+There would be a moment where it could be saved.
+But if you are clumsy and tipsy like I was, it almost always went over.
+And suddenly there were people rising from the table and the hostess was dabbing the risotto with a damask napkin and plucking shards of glass from the cornucopia…

-In one of those turnaround is fair play stories, I was once at a dinner party and another drunk person hand-volleyed a tumbler of red wine across the table like it was some sort of sport, onto my white trousers.
+I have one of those turnaround is fair play stories to tell.
+I was once at a dinner party and another drunk person hand-volleyed a tumbler of red wine across the table like it was some sort of sport.
+Onto my white trousers.
 I looked like I was wearing tie-dye.
-I remember him saying (without a hint of remorse), “Use white wine to get that off… and if it doesn’t work I’ll pay for the dry cleaning.”
+I remember him saying (without a hint of remorse), “Use white wine to get that off.
+And if it doesn’t work I’ll pay for the dry cleaning.”
 Oh, thanks.
-I’ll take my red wine soaked pants home and dip them in a bathtub filled with Chardonnay… and if that doesn’t work I’ll take the whole stinking mess to my dry cleaners like the Cat in The Hat and try to explain why my white pants are pink and reeking of stale booze (now the pants are clean, but the tub is a mess!).
+I’ll take my red wine soaked pants home and dip them in a bathtub filled with Chardonnay.
+And if that doesn’t work, I’ll take the whole stinking mess to my dry cleaners like the Cat in The Hat.
+And try to explain why my white pants are pink.
+And reeking of stale booze (now the pants are clean, but the tub is a mess!).